matthewatkins/kairos/README.md

 # Kairos Timekeeper Dashboard

+🚨 NOTE: This project was built as a demonstration for a job interview process.
+It is not a production application.

-Kairos is an AI enhanced timekeeping application that differentiates itself by using energy levels as it's main mechanic as opposed to regular clock based time.
-In ancient Greek Kairos means 'the right or critical moment'.
-Therfore this app suggests the right task or activity at the right time for a users current energy.
+Kairos is an AI-enhanced timekeeping application that differentiates itself by using energy levels as its main mechanic rather than traditional clock-based time.
+In ancient Greek, Kairos means 'the right or critical moment'.
+Therefore, this app suggests the right task or activity at the right time based on a user's current energy level.

-This project is simply the **dashboard** part of what would be a larger application.
+This project represents the **dashboard** component of what would be a larger application.

 ## Design